 Only Harvest the Outermost Leaves When They Are Mature

 The optimal size of mature kale leaves is about the length of your hand or about 5 to 7 inches long.
 When harvesting, discard any yellow or sick-looking leaves.
 I

 f you really need the young kale for salad, be careful to pick the “middle ones” – the fairly young, tender leaves closer to the older ones and not those close to the bud.
 If the leaves are too young, you’ll end up interfering with the quality of your future harvests.

 You can harvest kale leaves by hand, although it takes some experience to do it neatly and swiftly.
 Usually, it is safer and easier to cut kale stems with scissors.
 If you have them, you can get the cleanest cuts with gardening micro-tip shears (like our favorite Fiskars Micro Tip Pruners!) – especially if you plan to pick younger leaves.

 One snip does not fit all!
 Using the right snip for each task can lead to a healthier garden.
 Start with multi-use snips for a solid foundation.
 Trim to foster growth.
 Then harvest fresh produce with these sharp, easy-to-clean snips!

-How to Grow Kale FAQs
+How to Grow and Harvest Kale FAQs

 Learning how to harvest kale without killing it was easy, right?